GoldThruster/super-minimal/README.md

 # super-minimal
-"super-minimal" is a programming language (for now, just a concept) that aims to accomplish a Turing complete programming language using the least amount of primitives possible.
-This repo is dedicated to it's design.
+Designing such programming language is much more complex than it seems.
+This repo contains the choices made in its design, highlighting the compromises, reasons, and objectives considered.
+The repo is public to receive everyone's opinion, so **feel free to open an issue and make your suggestion!**